bitfireAT/webdav-push/content.md

 The server must be prepared to handle errors.
 For instance, if a push transport signals that a subscription doesn't exist anymore, it must be removed and not be used again.

-## WebDAV client with support for WebDAV-Push
+## WebDAV Client with Support for WebDAV-Push

 A WebDAV client that implements WebDAV-Push typically